irevoire/website/content/blog/iterator.md

 #### Special note for python
-Python implements iterator as objects, but bad.
+Python implements iterator as objects, but badly.
 Instead of defining the operation on iterators as methods, they define it as global functions.
 Not only there is no point in doing that since you won't use one of these operations for something else than an iterator.
 But it also breaks the previous argument because an easy code we've seen before like: